 "Urbanity through density" at the Niddaauen

-A paradigm that means blessing and curse at the same time.
-Many young families found at that time a modern and favorable dwelling, the local recreation area before the door.
+A paradigm that was both a blessing and a curse.
+At that time, many young families found a modern and affordable apartment, the local recreation area in front of the door.
 But the face of the settlement has changed.
-"Today no one greets anymore“, says Kulzinger.
-You hardly know each other anymore.
-The neighbors used to help each other.
-But that is rarely the case today.
-An impression confirmed by Michael Bartram-Sitzius, First Chairman of the Bürgerverein Frankfurter Berg.
+"Today, no one says hello anymore," says Kulzinger.
+People hardly know each other anymore.
+In the past, neighbors would have helped each other.
+But that rarely happens anymore.
+This impression is confirmed by Michael Bartram-Sitzius, first chairman of the citizens' association Frankfurter Berg.
 The first families moved out again in the seventies.
 The housing office occupied the apartments with different tenants who were dependent on social housing.
-"The great shift in social mixing has not done the settlement any good“, says Bartram-Sitzius.
-And adds: „At the end of the seventies, the head of the social services at the time had pushed through the construction of the youth centre against strong resistance.
+"The big shift in the social mix didn't do the estate any good," says Bartram-Sitzius.
+And adds: "The then head of social affairs had pushed through the construction of the youth centre against strong opposition at the end of the seventies.
 This helped to contain the emerging problems somewhat."

 An assessment that is also confirmed by the police.
-"We see the development very positively“, says Andreas Wagner, local protectionist.
-He's known the area for many years.
-The cooperation with youth welfare services, associations and the public order office has proved its worth.
-In his work, it is important for him to keep the subjective sense of security of the citizens in mind.
-For example, the police offer a weekly citizens' discussion and rely on the use of footprints.
-“The residents and our counterpart see that we are present“, the official explains.
-It is not very helpful when the media reduce a quarter to skyscrapers and crack dealers, as happened in a television report last year.
-The residents of the settlement and the surrounding district publicly fought back.
+"We see the development very positive," says Andreas Wagner, protection officer on site.
+He has known the area for many years.
+The cooperation with youth welfare, clubs and the public order office has proven itself.
+In his work, it is important for him to keep an eye on the subjective feeling of security of the citizens.
+For example, the police offer a weekly citizens' meeting and rely on the use of foot patrols.
+"In this way, the residents and our counterpart see that we are present," explains the officer.
+It's not helpful, then, when the media reduces a neighborhood to high-rises and crack dealers, such as happened in a television report last year.
+Residents of the estate and the surrounding district publicly defended themselves.

-A tour of the district shows what such small solutions look like.
-On a meadow four-legged friends do their business regularly and the owners do not seem to take it so exactly with the elimination also.
-Bartram-Sitzius addresses Büttner from GWH on the problem: "There are no bag dispensers and some litter bins “ “Write them down“, replies the representative of the housing company.
-And adds: „There is something else.
-If necessary, we will donate this to celebrate the anniversary of the settlement!“
+A tour through the quarter shows what such small solutions look like.
+On a meadow, four-legged friends regularly do their business and the owners don't seem to take it too seriously with the removal either.
+Bartram-Sitzius approaches Büttner from GWH about the problem: "There's a lack of bag dispensers and some litter bins."
+"I'll make a note of that," replies the representative of the housing company.
+And adds, "There's still something to be found.
+If need be, we'll donate it to the settlement anniversary!"

 Text: Ulf Baier